 Adobe is the name for a style of building construction that uses bricks made from mud.
-The monument's visitor center, as well as three of the living quarters to the east of it is considered historical.
+The park's visitor center, as well as three of the living quarters to the east of it, are considered historical.
 These buildings are an excellent example of the Pueblo Revival architecture modeled after the Pueblos and Spanish missions in early New Mexico.

 The White Sands Historical District